 - Select the + sign to generate up to five different copies of your email content.

-- Add a description of the split in order to tell the splits apart.
+- Add a description of the split so you can tell the split emails apart.

-- Make small alterations to your various copies.
+- Make discrete alterations to your various copies.

 - Select the percentages of who gets which test.

-NOTE: Send the test to no more 25-30% of your total list.
-If you send your test to all of your intended supporters, you'll really only learn what works for some future email blast, and you won't be able to learn anything for the current blast.
+- NOTE: Send the test to no more than 25-30% of your total list.
+If you send your test email to all of your intended supporters, you'll only learn what works for some future email blast, and you won't learn from the current email blast.